A topic from the subject of Physical Chemistry in Chemistry.

 Data from phase equilibria and transition experiments is analyzed to extract information about the following:

-• Phase transitions temperatures and pressures
+• Phase transition temperatures and pressures

 • Phase boundaries